rubenformation/TaskScheduler-Logs-Tampering/README.md

 <br>
 Two new Defense Evasion techniques have been discovered.<br><br>
 The first vulnerability is affecting the Task metadatas and the Event Log 4698 "Task Created", allowing an attacker to create a task based on an XML file and poison the "Author" entry to arbitrary data.<br>

 The second vulnerability allows to leverage an unlimited allocated buffer in "Author" task metadata, which is handled further by the Windows Event Log, overwriting the whole log description.
+The exploit can also be triggered remotely by patching the author entry in the XML file sent over RPC in [impacket-atexec](https://github.com/fortra/impacket/blob/master/examples/atexec.py).
 <br>
 <br>